Conjugacy classes of centralizers in unitary groups

-For semisimple elements we use the Theorem~\ref{zsemisimple}.
+For semisimple elements we use Theorem~\ref{zsemisimple}.
 Since over a finite field, there is a unique hermitian form (see~\cite{Gv} Corollary 10.4) the third condition is irrelevant in counting.
-Over a finite field, we get that semisimple $z$-classes are characterized by simply $n=\sum_{i=1}^{k_{1}}d_im_i+ \sum_{j=1}^{k_2}e_jl_j$ where $d_i$ is odd (being degree of monic, irreducible, self-U-reciprocal polynomial, see Proposition~\ref{irr-self-U-rec}) and $e_j=2r_j$ is even.
-This corresponds to the number of ways $n$ can be written as $n=\sum_i e_if_i$ which is same as the number of semisimple $z$-classes in $GL_n(q)$ (see~\cite{Ku} Theorem 7.2).
+Over a finite field for $q>n$, we get that semisimple $z$-classes are characterized by simply $n=\sum_{i=1}^{k_{1}} d_im_i + \sum_{j=1}^{k_2} e_jl_j$, where $d_i$ is odd (being a degree of monic, irreducible, self-U-reciprocal polynomial, see Proposition~\ref{irr-self-U-rec}) and $e_j=2r_j$ is even.
+This corresponds to the number of ways $n$ can be written as $n=\sum_i a_ib_i$ when $q>n$ which is same as the number of semisimple $z$-classes in $GL_n(q)$ (see~\cite{Ku} Theorem 7.2).
 Notice that in the case $q\leq n$ we do not get enough field extensions required in the second condition of the Theorem~\ref{zsemisimple} and hence we may not get all partitions of $n$. \end{proof}